Abraham Osinubi: Early life and education

-Born on May 12, 1963, in Abeokuta, Ogun State, Nigeria, Osinubi is the son of Chief Zacchaeus Adeyemi Osinubi and Chief (Mrs.) Alice Afolake Osinubi.
-He began his education at All Saints’ Anglican Primary School in Yaba (1969–1975) and attended Government College, Ketu, Lagos (1975–1980), where he was Head Boy and earned a Division One Distinction in the West African School Certificate Examination.
-He proceeded to the University of Ibadan, graduating in 1987 with an M.B.B.S. degree in Medicine and Surgery.
-He later obtained a Masters in Anatomy from the University of Lagos in 2000 and a Ph.D. in 2006.
-He also completed an MBA from Ahmadu Bello University, Zaria.
+Osinubi was born on May 12, 1963, in Abeokuta, Ogun State, Nigeria, to Chief Zacchaeus Adeyemi Osinubi and Chief (Mrs.) Alice Afolake Osinubi.
+He completed his primary education at All Saints’ Anglican Primary School, Yaba (1969–1975), and attended Government College, Ketu, Lagos (1975–1980), where he served as Head Boy and graduated with a Division One Distinction in the West African School Certificate Examination.

+He graduated from the University of Ibadan in 1987 with a Bachelor of Medicine, Bachelor of Surgery (M.B.B.S.) degree.
+He obtained a Master of Science (M.Sc.) in Anatomy in 2000 and a Doctor of Philosophy (Ph.D.) in Anatomy in 2006, both from the University of Lagos.
+Additionally, Osinubi earned a Master of Business Administration (MBA) from Ahmadu Bello University, Zaria.